Sports Betting Guide

 A couple of things before you can go, it is not enough to know just the most probable outcome.
 What about the draw scenario?
 Don’t worry, we got you covered here as well.
 Instead of finding the chances of each draw separate, we can calculate the possibility of a draw occurring regardless of a score.

-In order to the chance of the draw happening between Team A and Team B, we need to calculate each draw scoreline chances separate and add them all together.
+In order to find the chance of the draw happening between Team A and Team B, we need to calculate each draw scoreline chances separate and then add them all together.
 By using the data from the table above, we would get the following result, 0.2472 or 24.72%.

-Pro tip: convert this into odds and compare them to the ones your bookmaker has to offer.
+Pro Tp: convert this into odds and compare them to the ones your bookmaker has to offer.
 In our case, the draw odds in such a matchup would be 4.05 (61/20).
 Use this advice to find value.